Passover (Pesach) – Unleavened Bread

 Messiah died after only six hours rather than the usual three days on the stake.
 He had a limited time in which to be buried, in order to sovereignly fulfill the second spring feast, the Feast of Unleavened Bread (see Leviticus 23:6 and 1Corinthians 5:7-8).
 The Feast of Unleavened Bread starts the day after Passover “for seven days you shall eat unleavened bread” (Leviticus 23:6).
 We have a new beginning through the death of our Passover Lamb.
 “Therefore if anyone is in Messiah, he is a new creation; the old things passed away; behold, new things have come” (2 Corinthians 5:17 esv).
 We are now to live as new creations as apostle Paul (Sha’ul) said, “knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin” (Romans 6:6).
 The reality of being crucified with our Passover Lamb is again magnified in apostle Paul’s words, "I have been crucified with Messiah; and it is no longer I who live, but Messiah lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me” (Galatians 2:20).
 “May it never be that I would boast, except in the cross of our Master YAHshua Messiah, through which the world has been crucified to me, and I to the world” (Galatians 6:14).

 This feast symbolizes our walks as new creations who are wholeheartedly “working out our salvation with fear and trembling” (Philippians 2:12) by daily purging out our leaven-sin (symbolized in the seven days of eating unleavened bread).
 “How will we escape if we neglect so great a salvation?”
 (Hebrews 2:3).
-We are to walk like YAHshua and as Apostle Paul said, “…I implore you to walk in a manner worthy of the calling with which you have been called” (Ephesians 4:1).
+We are to walk like YAHshua (Jesus) and as Apostle Paul said, “…I implore you to walk in a manner worthy of the calling with which you have been called” (Ephesians 4:1).
 Paul’s words in 1Corinthians 5:6-8 refer to the Feast of Unleavened Bread, “Don’t you know that a little bit of sin works through the whole batch (our redeemed life).
 Get rid of the old yeast (sin), so that you may be a new unleavened batch−as you really are (a born again new creation in the spirit!).
 For Messiah, our Passover lamb, has been sacrificed.
-Let us therefore celebrate the feast…” “Let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of YAHveh” (2 Corinthians 7:1).”
+Let us therefore celebrate the feast…” “Let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of YAHveh” (2 Corinthians 7:1).

 “As obedient children, do not be conformed to the former lusts which were yours in your ignorance, but like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, "YOU SHALL BE HOLY, FOR I AM HOLY.
-For YAHveh impartially judges according to each one’s work, conduct yourselves in fear during the time of your stay on earth; knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Messiah.”
+For YAHveh (the LORD) impartially judges according to each one’s work, conduct yourselves in fear during the time of your stay on earth; knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Messiah.”
 (1 Peter 1:14-19)

-With the Feast of Unleavened Bread, YAHveh is pointing out that we have been set free and delivered from bondage as the children of Israel were in order to worship and serve Him in “spirit and in truth”.
+With the Feast of Unleavened Bread, YAHveh (the LORD) is pointing out that we have been set free and delivered from bondage as the children of Israel were in order to worship and serve Him in “spirit and in truth”.
 The Passover Lamb died to deliver and redeem us to be true worshippers and children of the Most High.
 We are to reflect Him, by His spirit in and through us, in holy conduct, words and deeds to the glory of His Father.
-As His children, we are making pilgrimage to the Promised Land, which is His Eternal Holy Kingdom, the blessed hope of all the redeemed who are longingly looking up and “waiting for Him” (Hebrews 9:28 niv).
+As His children, we are making pilgrimage to the Promised Land, which is His Eternal Holy Kingdom, the blessed hope of all the redeemed who are longingly looking up and “waiting for Him” (Hebrews 9:28 NIV).

 Highlighting Passover's Food Elements & Symbolism